Call us anytime at +20 100 213 5997 or Request a Quote

 3- Eye of Ra – Ancient Egyptian Symbol of the Sun

-• Mythological/Ritual Usage: The Eye was invoked for protection against evil, but also associated with the potential for fiery retribution.
-It features spells and amulets meant to safeguard the wearer.
+• Mythological/Ritual Usage: The Eye was used for protection against evil.
+But it also warned of fiery punishment.
+It had spells and amulets to keep the wearer safe.

 Check your comprehensive guide about Eye of Horus vs Eye of Ra